Davvex87/reflaxe.lua/README.md

 - Unary operator overhead through unnecessary function calls
 - OpAssignOp (+=, -=, &=, etc..) overhead through unnecessary function calls
 - Blind objects (the compiler makes often heavy assumptions about objects)
+- Null checks often create variables and unecessary scope blocks since the `or` lua op is the same as `??`

 ### Lua API Coverage
 How much of Lua's API is covered by Reflaxe.lua.